michidk/vscli/README.md

           - force-classic:   Ignore devcontainers

   -i, --insiders
-          Whether to launch the insiders version of vscode
+          Whether to launch the insider's version of vscode

   -d, --dry-run
-          Whether to lauch in dry-run mode (not actually open vscode)
+          Whether to launch in dry-run mode (not actually open vscode)

   -v, --verbosity <VERBOSITY>
           The verbosity of the output